QZT ELECTRONIC | VocalSkull Alien 5 Our Pick

 We’ve already been on the waitlist.
 Can’t wait to try them.

-- If you are looking for a pair of smart glasses that can track your everyday sports, wait for Vue Smart Glasses.
+- If you are looking for a pair of smart glasses that can track your everyday sports, wait for Vue Smart Glasses (Vue Pro), but prepare for the sound quality, it’s just not worth the price, in my opinion.

-- If your house is highly digitalized and you want everything in your smart home in control, LET Glass is your choice.
+- If your house is highly digitalized and you want everything in your smart home in control, LET Glass is your choice (Let failed so this will pass).

-- If you often appear in different occasions and need to change your glass style accordingly, try Ossii Sound Glasses.
+- If you often appear on different occasions and need to change your glass style accordingly, try Ossii Sound Glasses.

 - If you care too much about sound leakage, go for Zungle Viper or VocalSkull Alien 5.

-If all you want is sound quality, Bose Frames is your choice.
+- If all you want is sound quality, Bose Frames / Hoyee Eyes Smart Glasses will be your choice.

-- If you frequently take part in outdoor activities and want a sports style, get AcTek Bone Conduction Sunglasses or wait for the new OptiShokz Revvez Glasses.
+- If you frequently take part in outdoor activities and want a sports style, get AcTek Bone Conduction Sunglasses or find a way to get the OptiShokz Revvez Glasses.

 - If you think none of the glasses above meets your demand, perhaps you could wait and try MusicLens?